Bovi-analytics/ververs-et-al.2018/README.md

 Data extraction, transformation and loading
 -------------------------------------------

-The data was read from the excel file containing all dehorings, and some
+The data was read from the excel file containing all dehornings, and some

 This has a first larger dataset is loaded in memory to start from.